Obeah: History

+Origins

 Obeah practices largely derive from Ashanti origins.
-The Ashanti and other Tshi-speaking peoples from the Gold Coast formed the largest group of enslaved people in the British Caribbean colonies.
+The Ashanti and other Twi-speaking peoples from the Gold Coast formed the largest group of enslaved people in the British Caribbean colonies.

 Obeah was first identified in the British colonies of the Caribbean during the 17th century.

-In parts of the Caribbean where Obeah developed, enslaved people were taken from a variety of African nations with differing spiritual practices and religions.
-It is from these arrivals and their spiritualisms that the Caribbean form of Obeah originates.
-The origins of the word "Obeah" have been contested in the academic community for nearly a century; there is not a widely accepted consensus on what region or language the word derives from, and there are politics behind every hypothesis.
-Orlando Patterson promoted an Akan-Twi etymology, suggesting that the word came from communities in the Gold Coast.
+Enslaved Africans who were transported to the Caribbean during the 17th or 18th centuries came from societies where spiritual power played a prominent role.
+Although there was considerable variation in the religious beliefs and practices of these African societies, all generally shared a belief that ancestors and spirits could act on the physical world and thus should be respected and cared for.
+All these African societies also had ritual specialists, individuals who engaged in divination and were deemed to have knowledge of powerful substances that could be used to either heal of harm other people.
+The West Europeans who oversaw Atlantic transportation also believed in an unseen world that could influence humanity, but typically divided it more strictly along ethical lines, adhering to a Christian belief in good forces aligned with God and evil forces aligned with the Devil.
+Early modern Europeans had also inherited the idea of the witch as a spiritually evil person.
+Paton noted that these European notions of witchcraft framed "European understandings of African spiritual work and ritual specialists in the Caribbean".

-In British colonial communities, aside from referring to the set of spiritual practices, “Obeah” also came to refer to a physical object, such as a talisman or charm, that was used for evil magical purposes.
+In British colonial communities, aside from referring to the set of spiritual practices, "Obeah" also came to refer to a physical object, such as a talisman or charm, that was used for evil magical purposes.
 The item was referred to as an Obeah-item (e.g. an 'obeah ring' or an 'obeah-stick', translated as: ring used for witchcraft or stick used for witchcraft respectively).
 Obeah incorporated various beliefs from the religions of later migrants to the colonies where it was present.
 Obeah also influenced other religions in the Caribbean, e.g. Christianity, which incorporated some Obeah beliefs.

-Akan origin hypothesis

-Patterson and other proponents of the Akan-Twi hypothesis argued that the word was derived from obayifo, a word associated with malevolent magic by Ashanti priests which means a person who possesses "witch power".